 Dietetic Technician Certification and Training Requirements

 In order to become a dietetic technician you must meet the education and certification requirements as stated by the Commission on Dietetic Registration.
 Read on to learn about dietetic technician program curriculum, common courses, and certification requirements.
-Schools offering Fitness & Nutrition degrees can also be found in these popular choices.

 What Dietetic Technician Training Programs Are Available?

 The highest level of education offered for dietetic technicians is an associate's degree.
 Upon completion, you may be awarded an Associate of Science or Associate of Applied Science.
 Your program may focus on healthy eating education, preparing food, and compiling a menu adhering to possible dietary concerns.

 You may also be able to find schools offering courses though distance education.
 These courses might be offered completely online, on-campus or a mixture of both.
 If you do enroll in a distance education program, you still may be required to complete clinical work, internships or a practicum through an affiliated work center.